-Doctor's Notes on Fungal Skin Infection vs. Eczema
+Doctor's Notes on Fungal Skin Infection vs. Eczema: Differences

 The fungus Candida (commonly referred to as a yeast infection) commonly causes fungal skin infections, though some other types of fungi also may cause infection.
 Examples of fungal skin infections include diaper rash, systemic candidiasis, candidal paronychia, and body rash.
 Eczema (also called eczematous dermatitis) is a common skin condition that causes skin irritation and inflammation.